-A vinaigrette is the combination of an oil, like olive oil, with an acidic ingredient, like vinegar, lemon juice, or lime juice.
-To this base you can add other flavorful ingredients like herbs, salt, pepper, and more.
+A vinaigrette is a combination of oil, like olive oil, with an acidic ingredient, like vinegar, lemon juice, or lime juice.
+To this base, you can add other flavorful ingredients like herbs, salt, pepper, and more.

 I was purely into creamy ranch dressings until I was introduced to the vinaigrette.
 Although I still love creamy dressings, there’s nothing like a simple, delicious vinaigrette too!

 - Using fresh strawberries adds intense strawberry flavor to this dressing

 - White wine vinegar combined with lemon juice adds tanginess that doesn’t overpower the other flavors in this dressing

 - Adding dried thyme introduces earthy tastes that enhances the overall appeal of this dressing.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

 Here are the ingredients you’ll need for this recipe: